Axeldarren/Hyve-Notes-App/README.md

 # Hyve: Collaborative Study Platform
 Hyve is a centralized platform designed for students to share academic notes, quizzes, and exam materials across cohorts.
 By fostering collaboration, Hyve aims to improve the efficiency and quality of exam preparation.
+You can try out Hyve here: https://hyveapp.netlify.app/

 ## Table of Contents
 1. [Background](#background)